unifist/.github/profile/README.md

 To empower compassionate, empathetic, and cooperative individuals to plan, collaborate, and accomplish large scale tasks normally reserved for corporations of governments.

+Head over to our Facebook Group: https://www.facebook.com/groups/1672262016975662 Hanging out there for a bit.

 Currently figurig out how to make this shit public: https://unifist.atlassian.net/wiki/spaces/Definition/pages/360452/Purpose

 Until then, fuck it, it says (from a straight Copy/Pasta):